moreonion/impact-stack-docs/docs/source/events/index.rst

 - date: ISO 8601 encoded dates either with an explicit offset or in UTC
 - interval: ISO 8601 time interval
 - money: Money value encoded as string of the floating point value and the ISO 4217 code separated by a space
+- float: A floating point number encoded as string.

 If a property is described without a hint to its type it’s a string.